cebuhomepages/dev_site/app/_posts/2015-02-20-baseline-centrale.md

 star: 5

 title: Baseline Centrale

+description: Base Line Centrale is the newest and highly awaited Multi-Use Development in Uptown Cebu.
+Located in the baseline Complex, along Juan Osmena St., Cebu City - This project aspires to provide solutions to the growing demand for commercial, office, and residential space in the area.

 ---

 > Baseline 2, now known as BASE LINE CENTRALE, is now accepting (LOI) Letter of Intents.